0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/my-first-transaction.md

 To submit a transaction to transfer 10 LBR from Alice’s account to Bob’s account, enter this command:

-`libra% transfer 0 1 10 LBR`
+`diem% transfer 0 1 10 LBR`

 * 0 is the index of Alice’s account.
 * 1 is the index of Bob’s account.
-* 10 is the number of Libra to transfer from Alice’s account to Bob’s account.
+* 10 is the number of Diem to transfer from Alice’s account to Bob’s account.
-* LBR is the currency code for Libra
+* LBR is the currency code for Diem

 Sample output on success: